survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 }
 ```

 As you can see, autoprefixing expands the rules.
-If you know what browsers you support, it's possible to set up a [browserslist](https://www.npmjs.com/package/browserslist) file.
+If you know what browsers you support, it's possible to set up a [.browserslistrc](https://www.npmjs.com/package/browserslist) file.
 Different tools pick up this definition, *autoprefixer* included.

 {pagebreak}

 Consider the example below where you select only specific browsers:

-**browserslist**
+**.browserslistrc**

 ```
 > 1% # Browser usage over 1%